 Likely Ineffective for...

-- Preventing heart disease.
-Taking vitamin E supplements does not prevent heart disease.
-But increasing vitamin E in the diet might be beneficial.
+- Heart disease.
+Most research suggests that taking vitamin E supplements does not prevent heart disease.
+However, some evidence suggests that increasing vitamin E intake in the diet might be beneficial.

 Insufficient Evidence to Rate Effectiveness for...

 - Allergies.
 Taking vitamin E supplements during pregnancy does not seem to decrease the chance of infants having eczema, food allergy, wheeze, or any allergic disease later in life.

 - Asthma.
 The role of vitamin E in asthma is unclear.
 While some research suggests that vitamin E prevents the risk of asthma and improves breathing in children, other research does not show this effect.

 - Irregular heart beat (atrial fibrillation).
 Some research suggests that taking omega-3 fatty acids, vitamin C, and vitamin E decreases the risk of irregular heartbeat after surgery.
 The effect of vitamin E alone is unclear.

 - Bladder cancer.
 Effectiveness of vitamin E for bladder cancer is unclear.
 Taking 200 IU of vitamin E by mouth for more than 10 years seems to help prevent death from bladder cancer.
 However, other research suggests that taking vitamin E has no effect on incidence of bladder cancer in men.

 - Infections related to chemotherapy.
 Research suggests that higher intake of vitamin E in the diet might reduce the risk of infection in children undergoing chemotherapy.